 Lucky mutters, “Or it could be your lack of skill.”

 “Predictable,” Nyanti says.
 “I wouldn’t expect you to take responsibility for any of your weaknesses, even if it made you a stronger man.
 Shall we?”
 She extends a hand toward the open door.

 Ren goes first, drawing his sword as he approaches the door.
 The rest of us draw and follow behind.

 As Gyrax passes by Nyanti, he says, “Thank you.”

 “This isn’t over, Wolven.
 Save your thanks until it is.”

 A rueful smile.
 “Celebrate the small victories, Nyanti.
 They should have taught you that in basic Witchery.”

 Nyanti half scoffs, half laughs.
 “Come on.”
 She jerks her head at me.
 “Let’s get this over with.”

 I walk behind Gyrax, unsure of how to feel.
 I just lived a terrible version of my Earthling future, killed a short, wingless gargoyle, and healed a Jelian Witch with my magic imagination.

+I volunteered for this.
+No going back.
 In for a penny, in for a pound.